dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 ping 192.168.77.2
 ```

-Verify the node waiting for the CNI install:
+The node (aka cluster) should be in a state where it's now waiting for the CNI to be installed!

+We can verify this by connecting to the k8s API and checking the Node status:
 ```bash
 mkdir kubeconfigs